Only in Canada: The Funniest (True!) News Headlines From Across the Country

 “Hockey game breaks out after massive pileup on Quebec highway”

-In January 2019, travellers waiting for Highway 40 near L'Assomption, Que., to re-open after a 50-car pileup passed the time in the most Canadian way imaginable: they played an impromptu game of hockey on the road.
-Several people suffered minor injuries as a result of the pileup, but there's no doubt the game of hockey helped turn a bad situation into something a bit more fun.
+In January 2019, travellers found themselves waiting for Highway 40 near L’Assomption, Quebec, to re-open after a 50-car pileup.
+What’s notable is that they passed the time in the most Canadian way imaginable: they played an impromptu game of hockey on the road.
+Several people suffered minor injuries as a result of the pileup, but there’s no doubt the game of hockey helped turn a bad situation into something a bit more fun.

 “Teen charged for school bus joyride to Tim Hortons”